 Boost Your GPA

-Admissions committees know that one bad test score isn’t necessarily representative of your academic standing.
-Your GPA is a critical part of your application, and you should focus on boosting it as much as you can to compensate for a low MCAT.
+Admissions committees know that one bad test score doesn’t necessarily represent your academic potential.
+Your GPA is a critical part of your application, and you should focus on boosting it to compensate for a low MCAT.
 To do so, you can hire a tutor, take extra credit, or retake some courses in the summer if necessary.

-If you have a low MCAT and a low GPA, getting into medical school will be very challenging.
-By lifting at least one of these numbers, you can demonstrate that you are still capable of understanding the necessary concepts for medical school.
+Getting into medical school will be very challenging if you have a low MCAT and a low GPA.
+By lifting at least one of these numbers, you can demonstrate that you can still understand the necessary concepts for medical school.

 Explain Your Low Score

-Most schools have an optional essay that allows students to describe any part of their application in more detail.
-This is a great opportunity to share your honesty and address your low MCAT score.
+Most schools have optional essays or addenda that allow students to describe any part of their application in more detail.
+These materials present great opportunities to share your honesty and address your low MCAT score.
 Being open about your circumstances and why your score is low is an excellent way to demonstrate maturity and self-awareness.

-Explaining your score also allows you to explain how you intend to improve moving forward.
-A willingness to learn and grow from your mistakes is an admirable trait and can work in your favor on your application!
+Explaining your score also lets you share how you intend to improve moving forward.
+A willingness to learn and grow from your mistakes is admirable and can work in your favor on your application!

 Focus on Your Essays